scrubmx/scrubmx/README.md

 My name is Jorge.
 I'm a software developer from Mexico City.

-In my current role I work with Laravel and Livewire but I'm constantly seeking out new challenges and opportunities to grow as a developer.
+In my current role, I work with Laravel and Livewire but I'm constantly seeking out new challenges and opportunities to grow as a developer.

 I have a particular interest in functional programming and have been exploring languages such as Clojure and Elixir.
 I believe that functional programming has the potential to greatly improve the reliability, scalability, and maintainability of software.